-There is a mental health crisis in Canadian healthcare organizations.
-HR and disability teams that take positive steps now to improve employee mental health can not only improve the wellbeing and performance of under-pressure employees, but also potentially save millions of dollars.
+There is a mental health crisis in Canadian healthcare organizations, and it’s gotten worse due to COVID-19.
+There are still shortages in PPEs, leaving many workers anxious and worried for their own safety, and their families.
+HR and disability teams that have taken positive steps now to improve employee mental health can not only improve the wellbeing and performance of burnt-out employees, but also potentially save millions of dollars in absenteeism and presenteeism.

 Health professionals are thought to be naturally resilient.
 This can lead to an assumption that they can just “work through” any mental health issues.
-Research paints a different picture.
+But research paints a different picture.

-One in three Canadian physicians screen positive for depression¹, while 40% of physicians are in advanced stages of burnout².
-Forty percent of nurses fear making mistakes due to a high degree of burnout³, and 14% of nurses have tested positive for post-traumatic stress disorder4.
+Before COVID-19, one in three Canadian physicians screened positive for depression¹, while 40% of physicians are in advanced stages of burnout².
+Forty percent of nurses fear to make mistakes due to a high degree of burnout³, and 14% of nurses have tested positive for post-traumatic stress disorder4.

 The benefits of good mental wellbeing are well-known, including better patient outcomes, less absenteeism, more “present” staff, and higher productivity and performance.

 What about the additional cost savings from improving mental health in your workplace?
-Absenteeism alone costs Canadian healthcare organizations a total of $80m a year.
+Absenteeism alone costs Canadian healthcare organizations a total of $80m a year for a workforce population of 30,000 and up.
 What is your organization’s contribution to that total?

 We’ve looked at the available research to give you an easy formula for calculating the hidden cost of absenteeism and presenteeism.